codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 ---

 One of the major highlights of the Codefresh platform is the ability to automatically correlate software features with their deployment (where and when).
-While the software version of a component is easily identifiable, what is likely more interesting and important is to know the features included in a release.
+While the software version of a component is easily identifiable, what is likely more interesting and important is to know which features are included in a release.

 Codefresh has native integration for Atlassian Jira, allowing Codefresh to monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.
-Adding a Jira integration in Codefresh allows you to reference the integration in external CI pipeline tools such as GitHub Actions by the name of the integration account, instead of explicit credentials.
+Adding a Jira integration in Codefresh allows you to reference the integration in external CI tools such as GitHub Actions by the name of the integration account, instead of explicit credentials.
 See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).

 ### Prerequisites